 - Residential burglary

 - Burglary involving the use of a deadly weapon

 - Burglary involving the entry of a vehicle, vessel, or cargo, with the intention of stealing

-Within these different types of burglary, the charges again vary in severity.
-The burglary charge will be significantly more severe if any of the following related conditions were present:
+Within each type of burglary, the charges again vary in severity.
+The burglary charge and resulting sentence upon conviction will be significantly more severe if any of the following factors were present:

 - If the burglary was committed in conjunction with assault and battery